ricdodong/sfbc3/src/content/leadership/denz-cortez.md

 > He can help you Grow Spiritualy.

+> work as a Social welfare staff at DSWD

 > a faithful servant.

 > a father of his two kids

-> a loving husband of <a href="/leadership/maam-letty/">Letty Advincula.</a>
+> a loving husband of <a href="/leadership/maam-clarissa/">Clarissa Cortez.</a>

-> Lives in Mahayay, Sibagat Agusan Del Sur
+> Lives in Sibagat, Agusan Del Sur